ubleipzig/marcx/README.md

     $ pip install marcx

-Python 2.6 required.
-If you want to run the tests, too, you'll need 2.7.
+Python 2.6 or higher required.
+If you want to run the tests, too, you'll need 2.7 or higher.
+Python 3 should work, too.

 Overview
 --------